 10. John Farnham

-Farnham was born in Dagenham, England.
+British-Australian singer John Farnham was born in Dagenham, England.
 However, when he was very young, his family migrated to Australia and settled in Melbourne.

 As a teenager, he has had an interest in music, becoming part of the local Australian band The Mavericks.
-Not soon after, he joined another band Strings Unlimited, this time as the lead singer.
+Not soon after, he joined another band, Strings Unlimited, this time as the lead singer.

-11. Tones and I
+11. Tones And I

 She had humble beginnings in her music career, posting covers of popular songs on YouTube and performing at local events when she could.
 It was in one of these local performances that she was eventually discovered.

-Not soon after, in 2019, she was signed to Bad Batch Records and released her debut single “Johhny Run Away,” which became a viral hit.
-Her second single “Dance Monkey” also hit the charts, and it spurred her into international fame.
+Not soon after, in 2019, she was signed to Bad Batch Records and released her debut single, “Johhny Run Away,” which became a viral hit.
+Her second single, “Dance Monkey,” also hit the charts, and it spurred her into international fame.

-Despite being new to the industry, Tones and I have earned several accolades already, including Independent Song Of The Year for “Dance Monkey” and Breakthrough Artist Of The Year.
+Despite being new to the industry, Tones and I have earned several accolades already, including Independent Song of the Year for “Dance Monkey” and Breakthrough Artist of the Year.

 12. Rick Springfield